second-state/MEGA/README.md

 * [Install Rust](https://www.rust-lang.org/tools/install).
 The framework is currently written in the Rust language.
 A JavaScript version is in the works.
 * [Install WasmEdge](https://wasmedge.org/book/en/quick_start/install.html).
 You need it to run the ETL functions.
-* [Sign up for TiDB Cloud](https://tidbcloud.com/).
+* Install a MySQL compatible analytical database or sign up for a cloud database.
+We recommend [TiDB Cloud](https://tidbcloud.com/).
 The ETL transformed data is written into this database for later analysis.

 On Linux, you can use the following commands to install Rust and WasmEdge.